Vargasavour Recipes

 Braised Pork Cheeks in Wine Sauce

-These Braised Pork Cheeks in Wine Sauce are cooked the Spanish way, simmered slowly with red wine, sweet sherry, garlic, and herbs until tender.
+These Braised Pork Cheeks in Wine Sauce are a classic Spanish-style dish, slowly simmered with red wine, sweet sherry, garlic, and herbs until the pork cheeks turn meltingly tender and the sauce becomes rich and glossy.

 5 from 1 vote